duju211/rvest_tsg/README.md

     df_news <- map_df(paths_news, \(x) news(tsg_host, x, title_css, line_css))

-Applying this function multiple times and obeying the scraping restriction at the same time, can be quite time consuming.
-Therefore we defined in the targets pipeline (have a look at ’\_targets.R’), that the function is executed exactly once per article.
-This means future runs of the pipeline will detect if a article is already scraped and only scrape newly added articles, making future runs of the pipeline much faster.
+Applying this function multiple times and obeying the scraping restriction at the same time, can be quite time-consuming.
+Therefore, we defined in the targets pipeline (take a look at ’\_targets.R’), that the function is executed exactly once per article.
+This means future runs of the pipeline will detect if an article is already scraped and only scrape newly added articles, making future runs of the pipeline much faster.

 Sometimes the content seems to be of solely technical nature.
-Define a regular expression to search for these lines:
+Define a regular expression to search for these lines

     tech_regex <- "xml"